Bessel van der Kolk: Writings and views

-Kristen Martin of The Washington Post criticized Van der Kolk for promoting "uncertain science", such as mirror neurons, the polyvagal theory, and the triune brain model.
+Kristen Martin of The Washington Post criticized van der Kolk for promoting "uncertain science", such as mirror neurons, the polyvagal theory, and the triune brain model.
 A 2023 editorial published in Research on Social Work Practice criticized the book for promoting treatments that have limited to no evidence.
 It states that van der Kolk and Levine "regularly ignore, misrepresent, and sometimes veer into or close to pseudoscience when it comes to the scientific knowledge base of PTSD treatment".
 Similarly, Peter Barglow, writing for the Skeptical Inquirer, criticized him for endorsing controversial treatments, including EMDR and emotional freedom technique.

-In his 2005 Canadian Journal of Psychiatry article psychologist Richard McNally described the reasoning of Kolk's 1994 article "The Body Keeps the Score" as "mistaken", and his theory as "plague[d]" by "[c]onceptual and empirical problems."
-McNally describes "recovered memory therapy," inspired by Kolk's approach, as "arguably the most serious catastrophe to strike the mental health field since the lobotomy era".
-McNally's 2003 book Remembering Trauma gave a detailed critique (pp. 177-82) of Kolk's article, concluding Kolk's theory was one "in search of a phenomenon".
+In his 2005 Canadian Journal of Psychiatry article psychologist Richard McNally described the reasoning of van der Kolk's 1994 article "The Body Keeps the Score" as "mistaken", and his theory as "plague[d]" by "[c]onceptual and empirical problems."
+McNally describes "recovered memory therapy," inspired by van der Kolk's approach, as "arguably the most serious catastrophe to strike the mental health field since the lobotomy era".
+McNally's 2003 book Remembering Trauma gave a detailed critique (pp. 177-82) of van der Kolk's article, concluding van der Kolk's theory was one "in search of a phenomenon".

 In a 2024 Mother Jones article, author and journalist Emi Nietfeld criticized the book, claiming the book "stigmatizes survivors, blames victims, and depoliticizes violence."
 She reached out to multiple researchers of the original research the book cites for comments, and reported multiple researchers said The Body Keeps the Score distorted their research.
 The evidence the book presents regarding how trauma is "remembered" by the body is also weak.
 She also illustrates the book lacks considerations for broader social and political factors of violence and trauma.